YuriSizov/boscaceoil-blue/docs/README.md

 Templates are written as normal HTML files with strings delimited with `%` used as placeholders for inserted content.
 Currently, these placeholders are used:

+- `%BOSCA_VERSION%`, the version of Bosca this documentation is for.
 - `%PAGE_TITLE%`, the title of the page.
 - `%PAGE_DESCRIPTION%`, the SEO-friendly description of the page.
 - `%PAGE_KEYWORDS%`, SEO-friendly keywords for the page.